metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 ## Ravens @ Rams

 The Rams edge defenders are having a really hard time containing runs that veer to the outside.
-These Ravens are gashing the Rams defense on the outside.
-Not to mention these Rams defenders are nowhere near as physical as this Ravens offense right now.
+These Raven halfbacks are gashing the Rams defense on the outside.
+Not to mention Rams defenders are playing nowhere near as physical as this Ravens offense right now.